 The costs of defined retirement benefits as well as the present value of the provision for retirement benefits are determined using actuarial valuations.
 The actuarial valuation involves making various assumptions.
 These include the determination of the discount rates, future salary increases, mortality rates and future retirement increases.
 Due to the complexity of the valuation, the underlying assumptions and its long-term nature, retirement benefit liability is highly sensitive to changes in these assumptions.
-All assumptions are reviewed at each end of the reporting period.
+All assumptions are reviewed at the end of each reporting period.

-Retirement benefits costs amounted to ₱9,816,117, ₱8,219,990, and ₱6,360,139 for the years ended December 31, 2020, 2019 and six-month period ended December 31, 2018, respectively (see Note 28).
-Retirement benefits liability amounted to ₱136,707,747 and ₱133,313,602 as at December 31, 2020 and 2019, respectively (see Note 21).
+Retirement benefits costs amounted to ₱10,908,564, ₱9,816,117, and ₱8,219,990 in 2021, 2020, and 2019 respectively (see Notes 21 and 28).
+Retirement benefits liability amounted to ₱141,510,008 and ₱136,707,747 as at December 31, 2021 and 2020, respectively (see Note 21).